Guns and Tasers

 Yesterday was shotguns.
 Continuing the series on defensive firearms, we explore carbines.
 I’m going to use this definition for carbines as opposed to rifles: A carbine is a a compact, short-barreled rifle that has a barrel length of less than 20 inches.

-It’s my opinion that rifles are not effective as self defense weapons because they are too long to be wielded in close quarters.
+Most self defense shootings happen at a range of less than 7 yards.
+For that reason, it’s my opinion that rifles are not effective as self defense weapons, because they are too long to be wielded in close quarters.
 However, if you were to tell me that I could only pick one firearm to own for all purposes for the remainder of my life, I would go with a carbine.
 They are the Swiss Army knives of firearms.

-Carbines have rifle-level muzzle energy, good accuracy out to hundreds of meters, and can effectively used inside of a building, or from inside of a vehicle.
+Carbines have rifle-level muzzle energy, good accuracy out to a hundred meters or more, and can be effectively used inside of a building or from inside of a vehicle.
 The most popular of all of these in the US today (by a fair margin) is the AR patterned carbine- the M4gery.
 Parts and accessories are widely available.
 You can still even roll your own with an 80 percent lower, and they are relatively easy to repair and maintain.
 Lightweight, low recoil versions in .223 or 5.56mm are handled well by both women and children.
 Ammunition is light enough that a large amount can be carried.

 I build my ARs with a 1:8 twist rate.
 That way, the rifling is optimized for bullet weights of 55, 62, or 77 grains, giving me a fair amount of latitude on ammunition selection.
 If I am planning on using the AR mostly in close quarters, I mount a holographic sight on it, like an EOTech.
 Those are good sights out to 100 yards or so and are fast to use.
 If I am anticipating medium to long range work, then there are other options like an LPVO or ACOGs.